andybeckmann/AB_web_tools/README.md

 abpack1 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)
 ==========

 A starter package for building responsive websites quicker.
-Contains basic css styles and resets, a Gruntfile.js, and several other commonly used JS files I will list later.
+Contains a basic grid mixin, preset primary colors, Gruntfile.js, and several other commonly used JS files I will list here once I have a better idea as to what I want to include and what I want to leave open per project.

 ####Grunt tasks